-In 2011 GLOS will continue:
+In 2012 GLOS will continue:

-- Deployment and operation of observing system platforms, including buoys, autonomous underwater vehicles, gliders, and vessels of opportunity; - Program management and partner coordination; - Data Management and Communication activities to include identifying baseline information for measuring progress, continuing integration of existing priority data sets, and identifying priority opportunities for data standards, quality management system, and protocol development; - Refining and enhancing existing tools as needed and identifying emerging opportunities for model and tool development; - Facilitation of the Ecosystem Forecasting Modeling Framework pilot that has been proposed for Lake Michigan; and - Outreach and education efforts including identifying priority targets for GLOS membership, initiating evaluation of existing tools, sustaining promotion and engagement activities, and maintaining website content, including quarterly newsletters, updates on meetings and events, and news stories as appropriate.
+- Deployment and operation of observing system platforms, including buoys, autonomous underwater vehicles, gliders, and vessels of opportunity across all five Great Lakes; - Working with NOAA's Coastal Storms Program to coordinate, in partnership with NWS, the purchase and deployment of at least one (1) buoy along the nearshore area of Lake Michigan near Grand Haven during the 2013-15 recreation seasons; - Program management and partner coordination, including participation in Canadian-American Group on Earth Observations Great Lakes Testbed activities and the development of a regional Adaptive Management process; - Data Management and Communication activities, to include identifying baseline information for measuring progress, continuing integration of existing priority data sets, and identifying priority opportunities for data standards, quality management system, and protocol development; - Expanding the development of data management and decision support tools consistent with the recommendations of the 2011 GLOS Enterprise Architecture Design Report; - Refining and enhancing existing tools as needed and identifying emerging opportunities for model and tool development; - Serving as secretariat and facilitator of the Ecosystem Forecasting Modeling Framework Pilot for Lake Michigan; - Growing the content of the Great Lakes Model Inventory; - Outreach and education efforts including identifying priority targets for GLOS membership, evaluation of existing tools, and sustaining promotion and engagement activities; - Working with the Great Lakes Sea Grant Network and a competitively selected contractor to convene municipal/regional planners and other infrastructure planners to provide input to DMAC, observations, tools and modeling sub-systems based on an initial evaluation of existing needs assessment activities relative to climate change; and - Supporting Michigan Sea Grant to coordinate efforts among project partners in the region to promote the use/awareness of the Teaching with Great Lakes Data website that includes Great Lakes data, lessons and information about monitoring systems.

-Regional Contact Information:Jennifer Read, Executive Director (jread@glos.us) www.glos.us
+Regional Contact Information: Jennifer Read, Executive Director (jread@glos.us) www.glos.us

-NOAA IOOS Program Office Contacts:Dave Easter (Dave.Easter@noaa.gov), Regional Coordination
+U.S. IOOS Program Office Contact:

+Dave Easter, Regional Coordinator (Dave.Easter@noaa.gov)